-In EPE studies, it is often necessary to estimate the energy contribution of non-controllable sources (wind and photovoltaic solar), both in power and energy studies carried out annually, such as the PDE, and in special studies related to hybrid power plants, the modernization of the power sector or other analysis of commercial and regulatory issues, and others.
+In EPE studies, it is often necessary to estimate the energy contribution of non-controllable sources (wind and photovoltaic solar), both in power and energy studies carried out annually, such as the PDE, and in special studies related to hybrid power plants, offshore wind, the modernization of the power sector or other analysis of commercial and regulatory issues, and others.
 For this, the use of representative series of the long-term behavior of sources is essential to assess not only the effects of the average contribution of each generation source, but their annual, monthly and hourly variability.

-In this regard, it is important that both the methodology used by EPE and the series are published, which are made available in as much detail as possible.
+In this regard, it is important that both the methodology used by EPE and the series are made available published, with as much detail as possible, at EPE's website.

 Due to the number of wind farms installed in Brazil, it is convenient to break down the country into regions.
 Since 2013, EPE has used the regions defined in NT DEA 15/13 [12], which was published when the AMA System had only 84 anemometric stations.
-From this current study, with 462 stations, new regions and sub-regions were established, which will be the new reference for EPE studies.
+From this study (since its first version), we considered data from 462 AMA system stations, and defined new regions and sub-regions, which will be the new reference for EPE studies.